-- About 1,200 articles, mostly on economic and other national, international, and cultural affairs, in newspapers and magazines, including Morgunblaðið (Iceland's erstwhile leading daily) in Reykjavík since the mid-1980s as well as in Fréttablaðið (Iceland's by now largest daily), DV (Iceland's third largest newspaper), Stundin (Iceland's quality weekly newspaper), Project Syndicate, Aftenposten and Dagens Næringsliv in Oslo, Bergens Tidende in Bergen, Dagens Nyheter in Stockholm, Sydsvenska Dagbladet in Malmö, El Mercurio in Santiago, Chile, El Comercio in Lima, Peru, El Observador in Montevideo, Uruguay, and El Panamá América in Panama City, Panama.
-Until 2005, virtually all of the articles were included in the seven volumes of essays in Icelandic.
-Some articles have also appeared in web journals: Libertad digital in Madrid, Todito.com in Mexico, and Venezuela Analítica in Caracas. - Several reports on macroeconomic policy issues and academic affairs, at home and abroad, e.g., for the European Commission and the European Free Trade Association. - Lectures and seminars all over Europe as well as in North and South America, Asia, Africa, and Australia since the late 1970s.
+- About 1,200 articles, mostly on economic and other national, international, and cultural affairs, in newspapers and magazines, including Morgunblaðið (Iceland's erstwhile leading daily) in Reykjavík since the mid-1980s as well as in Fréttablaðið (Iceland's largest daily, now defunct), DV (Iceland's third largest newspaper, now defucnt), Stundin (Iceland's quality weekly newspaper, now defunct), Heimildin (weekly newspaper), Project Syndicate, Aftenposten and Dagens Næringsliv in Oslo, Bergens Tidende in Bergen, Dagens Nyheter in Stockholm, Sydsvenska Dagbladet in Malmö, El Mercurio in Santiago, Chile, El Comercio in Lima, Peru, El Observador in Montevideo, Uruguay, and El Panamá América in Panama City, Panama.
+Until 2005, virtually all of the Icelandic articles were included in the first seven volumes of essays in.
+Some articles have also appeared in web journals: Libertad digital in Madrid, Todito.com in Mexico, and Venezuela Analítica in Caracas. - Several reports on macroeconomic policy issues and academic affairs, at home and abroad, e.g., for the European Commission and the European Free Trade Association. - Lectures and seminars all over Europe as well as in North and South America, Asia, Africa, and Australia since the late 1970s. - Refereeing for most major journals in economics since the late 1970s. - Member of review committees for professorships at the Norwegian School of Economics and Business Administration in Bergen, Norwegian University of Science and Technology in Trondheim, the University of Gothenburg, the Copenhagen Business School, the Norwegian School of Management in Oslo, and the University of Washington in Seattle, and for lectureships at the University of Lund, the Luleå Institute of Technology, Stockholm University, and the University of the Faroe Islands.

-- Refereeing for most major journals in economics since the late 1970s. - Member of review committees for professorships at the Norwegian School of Economics and Business Administration in Bergen, Norwegian University of Science and Technology in Trondheim, the University of Gothenburg, the Copenhagen Business School, the Norwegian School of Management in Oslo, and the University of Washington in Seattle, and for lectureships at the University of Lund, the Luleå Institute of Technology, Stockholm University, and the University of the Faroe Islands. - Opponent at doctoral defenses and doctoral committee work at the University of Helsinki, the University of Aarhus, the University of Oslo, the University of Lund, Charles University in Prague, University of Paris, and Australian National University. - Various refereeing and committee work in Iceland and elsewhere in the Nordic countries. - Participant in many international conferences and meetings around the world since the mid-1970s as speaker or discussant.
+- Opponent at doctoral defenses and doctoral committee work at the University of Helsinki, the University of Aarhus, the University of Oslo, the University of Lund, Charles University in Prague, University of Paris, Australian National University, and Erasmus University in Rotterdam. - Various refereeing and committee work in Iceland and elsewhere in the Nordic countries. - Participant in many international conferences and meetings around the world since the mid-1970s as speaker or discussant.